LangsterGA/test/README.md

 ![GoData](/images/SITREPSumMetadata4.PNG)

-The data dictionary table below shows the fields in each SITREP summary output file, which includes a description for each field value.
+The data dictionary table below shows the fields in each SITREP summary output file including a description of how each field value is calculated.

 ![GoData](/images/SITREP_Meta_GridUpdate2.PNG)